apples/cider_wiki/README.md

 Simply copy this project's `addons` folder into your project.

-When you create your first page, a `cider_wiki_pages` directory will be created in your project.
+When you create your first page, a `res://cider_wiki_pages` directory will be created in your project.
 This directory won't be visible in Godot, but make sure to commit it with your code!
 Treat it as you would any other documentation files.

 ## Editing pages